sftcd/openssl/esnistuff/haproxy.md

        [Application Data]        <------->      [Application Data]
 ```

+In the above case, the ServerHello contains the ECH acceptance signal
+as part of the random value.

 ### GREASE and Failed ECH Decryption

 A GREASEd ClientHello contains an ECH extension with essentially random bits
 but in the correct format.
 Doing this has two justifications - so as to
-exercise code points as usual with GREASing, but also in this case to increase
+exercise code points as usual with GREASing, but also in this case to possibly
-the cost of blocking all ECH, if a sufficientl number of clients emit GREASEd
+increase the cost of blocking all ECH, if a sufficientl number of clients emit
-ECH even when not actually doing ECH.
+GREASEd ECH even when not actually doing ECH.

 For GREASEd ECH a server could just ignore the value, however, a client might
 also have used an outdated ECHConfig and have actually attempted ECH.
 In that